Self-care for remote workers: The Remote Wellness Blueprint

 Key takeaways

-- The Remote Wellness Blueprint has three non-negotiable pillars: physical health, work-life boundaries, and social connection.
+• The Remote Wellness Blueprint (our framing) has three non-negotiable pillars: physical health, work-life boundaries, and social connection.

 The Remote Wellness Blueprint: The three pillars

 Remote workers face three specific self-care challenges that office workers do not.
 Instead of generic wellness tips, you need targeted solutions for each one.
-This is the Remote Wellness Blueprint – the framework that converts remote work’s flexibility from a liability into an asset.
+This is the Remote Wellness Blueprint – a framework we developed from the research on remote worker outcomes to convert remote work’s flexibility from a liability into an asset.

 Pillar 1: Physical health in a sedentary workplace

 Remote work comes with a subtle trap.
 You can work in your pajamas.
 Your commute is zero minutes.
 You never have to go to the gym before or after work because the friction of getting there disappears.
-The result: sedentary collapse.
+The result is sedentary collapse: remote workers lose the incidental movement that office environments forced – walking to transit, moving between meeting rooms, standing to talk to colleagues.

-Research on remote workers found that while many report more time for exercise due to commute time saved, others experience declining physical activity because the structures that forced movement – walking to transit, parking far from the office, moving between meeting rooms – vanish [2].
+Many remote workers describe gaining time for exercise once the commute disappears.
+Yet others find they actually become less physically active, because the structures that forced movement – walking to transit, parking far from the office, moving between meeting rooms – have simply vanished.
 You have to create that movement intentionally.

 First, build movement into your daily transitions.
 When your office was separate, your body moved between spaces.
 Now you do not.
 Replace that with deliberate break rituals.
 Stand when you take phone calls.
 Walk around the block between meetings.
 Do 10 jumping jacks when you switch tasks.
 These are not workouts.
 They are movement anchors that replace the movement your job used to force.

 Second, set up your workspace for the long game.
+Ergonomics (the design of your workstation to support your body during sustained use: chair height, screen position, keyboard placement, and lighting) matters more in a home office than in a shared one because no facilities manager will flag your setup.
 A bad ergonomic setup does not hurt today.
 It hurts in month seven when your back stops working.
 Invest in a chair that actually supports you.
 Position your screen at eye level.
 Put your keyboard where your elbows bend at 90 degrees.
 These details matter more when you are in that chair six hours a day, five days a week.

 Third, schedule exercise like you schedule meetings.
 Not as something you will “fit in” when you have energy.
 Remote workers often abandon exercise because it competes with work time, not because they lack time.
 Block it on your calendar.
 Treat it like a client call you cannot reschedule.
 Start with 20 minutes of movement daily – walking, yoga, anything that gets your body moving.
 This is not aspirational.
 It is maintenance.